keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/orchestrate/_index.md

 The steps to implement pre- and post-deployment orchestration are:

-1. Bring or create a Kubernetes deployment cluster
+1. Bring or create a Kubernetes cluster
 1. Install the Keptn Lifecycle Toolkit on your cluster
 1. Enable KLT for your cluster
 1. Integrate KLT with your cluster by annotating